mbgh/stdlogicvector/README.md

 A couple of questions, which came to my mind when setting up this readme file.

-### Is the `StdLogicVector` class intended for any special purpose?
+#### Is the `StdLogicVector` class intended for any special purpose?

 No, I have written the `StdLogicVector` class to simplify working with arbitrary-precision integers **in general**, without having any special purpose in mind.
 Therefore, you will most-likely miss some operations when using it for your own needs.

-### Which is the "final" version of the `StdLogicVector` class?
+#### Which is the "final" version of the `StdLogicVector` class?

 There is nothing like a "final version" of this class.
-I am extending its functionality depending on my current needs, which is (and will most-likely never be) a "final" version.
+I am extending its functionality depending on my personal needs (which again depend on the projects I am currently working on), which is why there exists (and will most-likely never exist) something like a "final" version.